nadavhen/NadavFinalProject/documentation.md

 ## Overview
 This documentation covers the main components of a primer design application, including `PrimerDesigner.py`, `Main.py`, and `GUI.py`.
 The application provides a comprehensive solution for designing primers, integrating sequence input, parameter customization, and result presentation through a user-friendly graphical interface.

-The get a DNA sequnce and works in two modes:
+The application accepts a DNA sequence and operates in two modes:
 - Raw text: the user can enter a DNA sequence directly into the text box.
-- FASTA file: the user can upload a FASTA file containing a DNA sequence. further more the user can customize the primer design parameters such as:
+- FASTA file: the user can upload a FASTA file containing a DNA sequence.
+Furthermore the user can customize the primer design parameters such as:
 - Primer length
 - GC content
 - Melting temperature